Grade 6 Language Arts

 Grammar

 In Grade 6, grammar focuses on reinforcing skills learned in earlier grades while introducing a few new concepts.
-Children work on mastering the use of intensive pronouns, along with subjective, objective, and possessive pronouns, while recognizing inappropriate shifts in pronoun use.
+Children work on mastering the use of intensive pronouns, along with subjective, objective, and possessive pronouns, while recognizing incorrect shifts in pronoun use.
 They also learn to use adverbs effectively and explore how prepositions and prepositional phrases can add detail and clarity to their sentences.
-Understanding these essential parts of speech helps students create more precise and varied writing.
+Understanding these parts of speech helps students create more precise and varied writing.

 A major emphasis at this stage is on varying sentence patterns and structures.
 Sixth graders practice constructing complex sentences by combining independent clauses with dependent clauses, as well as mastering the use of predicates to build stronger sentence foundations.
 They explore verb tenses to show time relationships between actions and learn how to structure their writing with a mix of simple, compound, and compound-complex sentences.
 Additionally, they incorporate adverbial, relative, and adjective clauses to create more dynamic and engaging writing, whether they are crafting stories, essays, or reports.